Pancreatic Adenocarcinoma

 Diagnostic Tests

 1. Laboratory tests: In patients with early pancreatic cancer, laboratory test results are usually normal.
-In more advanced stages features of cholestasis are found: conjugated hyperbilirubinemia, elevated serum levels of alkaline phosphatase (ALP) and gamma-glutamyl transpeptidase (GGT) (in ~50% of patients), anemia, hypoalbuminemia; elevated serum carbohydrate antigen (CA) 19-9 levels (this assay has inadequate [particularly in small tumors] and specificity [levels are elevated in patients with cholestasis regardless of the cause; it is important mainly in the diagnostic workup of pancreatic cancer recurrence after resection]).
+In more advanced stages features of cholestasis are found: conjugated hyperbilirubinemia, elevated serum levels of alkaline phosphatase (ALP) and gamma-glutamyl transpeptidase (GGT) (in ~50% of patients), anemia, hypoalbuminemia; elevated serum carbohydrate antigen (CA) 19-9 levels (this assay has inadequate sensitivity [particularly in small tumors] and specificity [levels are elevated in patients with cholestasis regardless of the cause; it is important mainly in the diagnostic workup of pancreatic cancer recurrence after resection]).

 2. Imaging tests: